makinacorpus/django_pyoidc/README.md

 ]
 ```

 Now you can pick an identity provider from the [available providers]().
+Providers class are a quick way to generate the library configuration and URLs for a givenv identity provider.
+You can also use [manual set] if you wish.

 Create a file named `oidc.py` next to your settings file and initialize your provider there :

 ```python
 from makina_django_oidc.providers.keycloak_20 import Keycloak20Provider